-The Eurasian watermilfoil is made up of tough, branching stems that can grow to 8 feet long and delicate, feather-like leaves that grow in whorls of 4 to 5 along each stem.
+The Eurasian watermilfoil is made up of tough, branching stems that can grow to 8 feet long.
+They have delicate, feather-like leaves that grow in whorls of 4 to 5 along each stem.
 Leaves lose their shape when taken out of the water.
 Spikes of reddish flowers poke above the water’s surface in late summer.
 The plant has a rooted base.

 This grass usually reproduces asexually when stem fragments form into new plants.
-It can also reproduce sexually in late summer, when female flowers are pollinated through the air and produce nut-like seeds that sink to the bottom.
+It can also reproduce sexually in late summer, when female flowers are pollinated through the air.
+They produce nut-like seeds that sink to the bottom.
 Seeds can remain viable for years.

 - Eurasian watermilfoil provides good habitat for young fish, crabs and invertebrates.